Russia gives US cold shoulder, saying relations between countries 'frozen'

 It's not just Crimea sparking a war of words between the countries.

 "Are you truly incapable of shame?"
-Samantha Power, US ambassador to the United Nations said in a scathing attack on the Syrian regime and its allies -- including Russia -- last week.
+Samantha Power, US ambassador to the United Nations, said in a scathing attack on the Syrian regime and its allies -- including Russia -- last week.

-Russia is the most powerful ally of Syrian President Bashar al-Assad's regime, and has carried out airstrikes since September 2015 to prop up the embattled leader.
+Russia is the most powerful ally of Syrian President Bashar al-Assad's regime, and has carried out airstrikes in the country since September 2015 to prop up the embattled leader.

 Power slammed Syria, Russia and Iran for the humanitarian crisis unfolding in eastern Aleppo, saying "you bear responsibility for these atrocities."

-But Russia's ambassador to the UN, Vitaly Churkin, hit back at Power, accusing her of acting like "Mother Teresa" despite America's "track record" in the Middle East.
+But Russia's ambassador to the United Nations, Vitaly Churkin, hit back at Power, accusing her of acting like "Mother Teresa" despite America's "track record" in the Middle East.

-Accusations of electoral hacking
+Accusations of hacking in US election

-Then there are accusations from Washington that the Kremlin was involved in cyberattacks on US electoral systems.
+Then there are accusations from Washington that the Kremlin was involved in cyberattacks in the US presidential election.

-Those hacks resulted in the public release of thousands of stolen emails, many of which included damaging revelations about the Democratic Party and former Secretary of State Hillary Clinton, the party's nominee.
+Those hacks resulted in the public release of thousands of stolen emails, many of which included embarrassing revelations about the Democratic Party and former Secretary of State Hillary Clinton, the party's nominee.

-Moscow has steadfastly denied meddling in the US presidential election.
+Moscow has steadfastly denied meddling in the US election.

-In an interview with CNN's Christiane Amanpour, Russian Foreign Minister Sergey Lavrov said: "We have not seen a single fact, a single proof."
+"We have not seen a single fact, a single proof," Lavrov, the Russian foreign minister, told CNN's Christiane Amanpour in an interview.

-A 'friendlier relationship' under President Trump?
+A friendlier relationship under President Trump?

 Will relations between the countries be warmer under Donald Trump?

-The president-elect has already indicated he wants a friendlier relationship with Russian President Vladimir Putin, saying on the campaign trail: "Wouldn't it be nice if we got together with Russia and knocked the hell out of ISIS?"
+The President-elect has already indicated he wants a friendlier relationship with Russian President Vladimir Putin, saying on the campaign trail: "Wouldn't it be nice if we got together with Russia and knocked the hell out of ISIS?"

-However, former US Ambassador Christopher Hill urged caution, telling CNN: "Trump needs to understand that their (Russia's) interest and their attitude does not align with ours."
+However, former US Ambassador Christopher Hill urged caution, telling CNN: "Trump needs to understand that their (Russia's) interest and their attitude (do) not align with ours."

 When asked if relations between the countries could thaw under a Trump presidency, Peskov told CNN: "We don't have rose-tinted spectacles or any illusions that things will change in a second.